Alleviate The Winter Blues

 A brisk walk outside for 20 minutes at least five days a week has been shown to improve mood.
 You could also try being adventurous!
 Skiing, snowshoeing, or skating are all activities the whole family can participate in.
 It is important to get your body moving to avoid becoming sluggish and it helps produce good brain chemistry.5

 Exercise releases endorphins, which are hormones that reduce pain and increase feelings of well-being.
 In addition, exercise increases your metabolism, which helps improve your energy levels.
-There are many online classes that you can sign up for or perhaps purchasing home exercise equipment or join a gym.6
+There are many online classes that you can sign up for or perhaps purchase home exercise equipment or join a gym.6

 It is essential to eat a well-balanced diet that includes a variety of colorful fruits and vegetables along with healthy fats and protein.
 This is because our bodies require a sufficient amount of vitamins and minerals.
 In addition, research demonstrates that certain foods affect powerful mood-modifying brain chemicals called neurotransmitters.
-These neurotransmitters are made from the foods we eat and are present in higher concentrations after meals than between them Two such foods are dark chocolate, fatty fish like salmon.
+These neurotransmitters are made from the foods we eat and are present in higher concentrations after meals than between them Two such foods are dark chocolate and fatty fish like salmon.
 7

-Fermented foods like Kimchi, sauerkraut, yogurt and kombucha support gut health where 90% of the feel-good hormone serotonin is produced.
+Fermented foods like Kimchi, sauerkraut, yogurt, and kombucha support gut health where 90% of the feel-good hormone serotonin is produced.
 8

 Nuts and seeds are healthy fats, and some are high in tryptophan, zinc and selenium which support brain function and may lower the risk of depression.10

 Beans and lentils provide protein and are rich in mood-boosting nutrients such as B vitamins .11

 Supplement to boost winter blues